 The White Rabbit understood the first rule of guerilla warfare:

 Make your weaknesses your strengths.
-They were a small, tight cell and able to react with speed but Pete had liked Mike, and so laid there, he vowed to avenge his brother.
-Running sucked, but it meant they could come back, harder and stronger when this fucker was in the ground.
+They were in a small, tight cell and able to react with speed.
+Pete had liked Mike, and so laid there, he vowed to avenge his brother.
+Running sucked, but it meant they could come back harder and stronger when this fucker was in the ground.

 He looked through the sight and waited to make his shot.

 Terry and Chris went through the motions of setting up a video, both touching the holstered pistols on their hips for unconscious reassurance as they waited for something to fall upon them.